 I absolutely love October, Halloween, and everything that comes with fall!
 I might be a #BasicTeacher, but it does lead me to instill some seasonal activities into my classroom.
-In this post, I want to share a classic writing activity: two-sentence horror stories!
+In this post, I want to share a classic writing activity: teach students how to write a two-sentence horror story!

 Before I get into all of the details, I just want to share a link to a FREE two-sentence horror story worksheet right here.
 You can also use the Teachers Pay Teacher’s Easel tool to distribute the worksheet virtually for distance learning!

 What is a Two-Sentence Horror Story?

 A two-sentence horror story is exactly what it sounds like: a horror story written with just two sentences.